New Frontiers of European Security: The Arctic and the European Periphery

 On Wednesday, 13 May 2026, the Faculty of Social Sciences at Bifröst University will host an international symposium at the Nordic House in Reykjavík from 09:00 to 16:00.

 The symposium is organized under the Jean Monnet Chair project Iceland’s Strategic Role in Arctic and European Security (ISARCEUR) at Bifröst University, in cooperation with the embassies of Poland, France, the United States, and the European Union in Iceland.
+The event will mostly be conducted in English.

 Please note that seating is limited.
 Admission to the event is free of charge.